HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

     !!! tip

         - Click **Add All Fields** icon to add all the available fields to the form.
-        - Click **Refresh List of Fields** icon to refresh the list of avaialble fields.
+        - Click **Refresh List of Fields** icon to refresh the list of available fields.
         - Use the **Search Field** search box to search for a field by field name.
         - Hover over the **Info** icon beside the field name to show the field property.
 The field can be *editable*, which means that the field has **Read/Write** access setting.
 The field can also be either *computed*, *computed when composed*, or *computed for display*, which means that the field has **Read Only** access setting.
         - Enter a custom field name in the **Add custom field** and click the **+** icon to add a custom field to the form.